 A view stores the text for a query typically against one or more data sources or tables in the metastore.
 In Databricks, a view is equivalent to a Spark DataFrame persisted as an object in a database.
 Unlike DataFrames, you can query views from any part of the Databricks product, assuming you have permission to do so.
 Creating a view does not process or write any data; only the query text is registered to the metastore in the associated database.

 A temporary view has a limited scope and persistence and is not registered to a schema or catalog.
 The lifetime of a temporary view differs based on the environment you’re using:

 In notebooks and jobs, temporary views are scoped to the notebook or script level.
 They cannot be referenced outside of the notebook in which they are declared, and will no longer exist when the notebook detaches from the cluster.

 In Databricks SQL, temporary views are scoped to the query level.
 Multiple statements within the same query can use the temp view, but it cannot be referenced in other queries, even within the same dashboard.

 Global temporary views are scoped to the cluster level and can be shared between notebooks or jobs that share computing resources.
 Databricks recommends using views with appropriate table ACLs instead of global temporary views.

 Functions allow you to associate user-defined logic with a database.
 Functions can return either scalar values or sets of rows.
+Functions are used to aggregate data.
+Databricks allows you to save functions in various languages depending on your execution context, with SQL being broadly supported.
 You can use functions to provide managed access to custom logic across a variety of contexts on the Databricks product.

 While views can be declared in Delta Live Tables, these should be thought of as temporary views scoped to the pipeline.
 Temporary tables in Delta Live Tables are a unique concept: these tables persist data to storage but do not publish data to the target database.